 - –––, 2003, “Continuants and Processes in Macroscopic Chemistry”, in J. Seibt (ed.), Process Theories: Cross-Disciplinary Studies in Dynamic Categories, Dordrecht: Kluwer, pp. 237–265.
 Reprinted 2004 in Axiomathes 14 (1–3): 237–265.

-- Nicholson, D. and J. Dupré, (eds.), forthcoming, Everything Flows: Towards a Processual Philosophy of Biology, Oxford: Oxford University Press.
+- Nicholson, D. and J. Dupré, (eds.), 2018, Everything Flows: Towards a Processual Philosophy of Biology, Oxford: Oxford University Press.

 - Palter, Robert, 1960, Whitehead’s Philosophy of Science, Chicago: University of Chicago Press.